 Voice cracking usually happen when the vocal muscles stop working for a moment, interrupting the sound produced.
-There are many effective ways to helps prevent this, and here we outline some of the best methods:
+If you have ever asked yourself “why does my voice crack when I sing” then here are some of the most effective ways to helps prevent this, where we outline some of the best methods and remedies.

 Putting the above theory into practice, below you have the exact sections that you need to follow for your recovery with useful links to guide you.

 When singing, inhaling the air has to be done with the help of your diaphragm.
 The diaphragm helps you carefully give the amount of air needed for the vocal folds to vibrate and make the sound without straining and making the voice crack.
 Therefore, engaging the diaphragm when singing gives you better vocal protection.
 When you understand these mechanics, knowing how to stop voice cracks will become a lot easier.

 Eric Arceneaux, a well-known YouTuber and vocal coach, gives a very good example in his series “How To Sing From The Diaphragm”, that you can see below:

 Warming up your vocal folds is very important because it is linked to how well they will perform.
 The voice warm-up should never be done on full volume, and if it’s hurting, then you are forcing it.

 Some of the exercises that you can start with to prevent voice cracks are:

 – The lip roll: it starts with your lips connected and letting the air get out through your lips while making your lips vibrate (and slightly tingle).
 These can be sung on scales or simply low to high notes and vice-versa.
 Lip rolls also engage your diaphragm, thus it is a good way to start engaging your body with the singing.